circleguard/circlecore/README.md

 If you have needs that are not met by the provided implementations of Replay - `ReplayPath` and `ReplayMap` - you can subclass Replay (or one of its subclasses) yourself.

 The following is a simple example of subclassing, where each Replay is given a unique id.
-If, for example, you want to distinguish between loading an otherwise identical replay at 12:05 and 12:07, giving each instance a unique id would help in differentiating them.
+If, for example, you want to distinguish between loading an otherwise identical replay at 12:05 PM and 12:07 PM, giving each instance a unique id would help in differentiating them.
 This is a somewhat contrived example (comparing a replay against itself will always return a positive cheating result), but anytime you need to add extra attributes or methods to the classes for any reason, it's simple to subclass them.

 ```python
 from circleguard import *